 In my own art practice I love having a hand drawn feel to my work.
 I teach a digital illustration workshop and am skilled with creating work digitally, but I always like the idea of making the computer side of things invisible – using it to enhance my drawings but letting the end result feel hand made.

 My undergraduate degree is in Architecture (B.Sc from UCD) and I have a Masters in Digital Media Technology (DIT).
 I am also an Adobe Certified Expert in Illustrator.

 Watch me on TV talking about Naturama (2016) and how I draw.
 If you can’t see it on youtube, watch it here on Facebook..

 I ran a little event as part of my time at FROST Fumbally before the Christmas and invited the public to visit the shop and get a free portrait.
 I drew just under 70 portraits over a couple of days, here is a selection..with more here.

 For this project, I did most of the drawing by hand in my notebook, then scanned it in and worked it up in Illustrator.
 I collaged hand coloured work with vectorised, digitally coloured elements.
 I collaborated with the printer to have everything perfect so they could make a series of panels to fit with the perimeter of the site, taking into account the corner elements and the slight slope.
 Once printed, the site contractors took care of the rest and installed it over a day.
 (Luckily I didn’t have to be out in the cold painting it!).

 Let me know if you go see it!

-I’ve started a new series of paintings in Photoshop based on scenes with gorgeous locations from films, these first two are from Downsizing.
+I’ve started a new series of paintings in Photoshop based on scenes with gorgeous locations from films.
 Follow along with me on Instagram and tell me what your favourite scenes are, I’m open to suggestions! :)